bhoomika-lohani/credit-card-transaction-analysis/README.md

 - Certain weeks show higher transaction activity, indicating **seasonal trends**
 - Middle-aged customer groups (35–54) contribute the most to spending

----

 ## Challenges Faced
 - Handling missing and inconsistent data
 - Managing slicer interactions across multiple visuals
 - Maintaining clarity while adding multiple charts
 - Designing a dashboard that is both **informative and visually professional**

----

 ## Files Included
-- `Credit_Card_Transaction_Analysis.pbix` – Power BI dashboard file
+- Power BI dashboard file
-- `screenshots/` – Dashboard screenshots
+- Dashboard screenshots
-- `README.md` – Project documentation

----

 ## Conclusion
 This project demonstrates the ability to transform raw transaction data into **actionable business insights** using Power BI.
 It showcases skills in **data modeling, DAX, dashboard design, and interactive analytics**, making it suitable for portfolio and real-world business analysis use cases.